-Description Funding Agency Amount Community Homelessness Prevention Initiative Ministry of Municipal Affairs and Housing \$ 2,408,100 Reaching Home Funding Employment and Social Development Canada 1,253,271 Community Response Fund Canadian Medical Association Foundation 62,500 Childrens Services Fees Subsidy Funding Reallocation Ministry of Education 927,690 Long-term Care Emergency Funding Ministry of Long-term Care 1,394,100 Pandemic Pay Province of Ontario 4,484,934 \$ 10,530,595 Incremental funding to cover full fiscal year of April 1, 202 Estimate to support pandemic payments from April 24 to actual payments. n eligi bility and
+Description Funding Agency Amount Community Homelessness Prevention Initiative Ministry of Municipal Affairs and Housing \$ 2,408,100 Reaching Home Funding Employment and Social Development 1,253,271 Community Response Fund Canadian Medical Association Foundation 62,500 Childrens Services Fees Subsidy Funding Ministry of Education 860,141 Long-term Care Emergency Funding Ministry of Long-term Care 985,000 Pandemic Pay Province of Ontario 4,462,371 \$ 10,031,383 Incremental funding to cover full fiscal year of April Estimate to support pandemic payments from April ed bas sed on

-In addition to the confirmed funding announcements above, the Region is monitoring the following announcements.
+In addition to the confirmed funding announcements above, there Region is monitoring the following announcements.
 The timing and allocation to Niagara Region of these funding announcements is uncertain at this time.

-- An additional \$9.2 million of provincial funding for continued prevention and containment of COVID-19 (for example, screening staff, additional staff, PPE) in long-term care homes.
-The total funding originally announced was \$88.3 million and \$34.8 million and \$44.3 million were allocated in May and June respectively. - An additional \$150 million of provincial funding through its Social Services Relief Fund to protect vulnerable people from COVID-19 by improving homeless shelters and creating opportunities for longer-term housing announced in June.
-This funding doubles the funding made available earlier in the year where Niagara received an allocation of \$2.4 million. - An additional \$129 million in emergency capacity funding in long-term care homes.
-This funding is to be used to increase bed capacity and ease pressures in hospitals as they battle COVID-19.
+- An additional \$53.5 million of provincial funding for continued prevention and containment of COVID-19 (for example, screening staff, additional staff, PPE) in long-term care homes.
+The total funding originally announced was \$88.3 million and \$34.8 has been outlined and allocated in May. - An additional \$129 million in emergency capacity funding in long-term care homes.
+This funding is to be used to increase bed capacity and ease pressures in hospitals as they battle COVID-19. - Re-instated minor capital funding program for long-term care homes.
+This funding was not anticipated for 2020 as the Ministry had signaled in would be ending the program.
+We now have an indication that it will be re-instating the program.
+This funding was not anticipated in our 2020 budget and therefore will help support the 2020 budget pressures in long-term care when received. - The federal government announced it plans to transfer \$2.2 billion in infrastructure funds through the federal gas tax fund early.